terraform-aviatrix-modules/terraform-aviatrix-azure-transit/README.md

 az1 | az-1 | AZ Zone to be used for Transit GW
 az2 | az-2 | AZ Zone to be used for HA Transit GW
-resource_group | null | Provide the name of an existing resource group.
+resource_group | null | Provide the name of an existing resource group. tunnel_detection_time | null | The IPsec tunnel down detection time for the Spoke Gateway in seconds.
+Must be a number in the range [20-600].
+Default is 60. tags | null | Map of tags to assign to the gateway. enable_multi_tier_transit |	false |	Switch to enable multi tier transit

 ### Outputs
 Outputs